champgm/local_vector_search/README.md

 # Local Vector Search

-A set of tools for creating and managing a local vector database of text documents using OpenAI embeddings and ChromaDB.
+A set of tools for creating and managing a local vector database of text documents using Hugging Face's SFR-Embedding-Mistral model and ChromaDB.

 ## Overview

 This project enables semantic search over your text documents by:
 1. Scanning directories for text files
-2. Generating vector embeddings using OpenAI's API
+2. Generating vector embeddings using Salesforce's SFR-Embedding-Mistral model
 3. Storing these embeddings in a local ChromaDB database
 4. Enabling vector similarity search